-Vegan Potato Enchilada Casserole – This zesty, festive dish is a like a party on your plate!
+Vegan Potato Enchilada Casserole 🌶This zesty, festive dish is like a party on your plate!
 Add a side of beans, rice and salad & you’ll have the whole enchilada!
+Easy to prepare & gluten-free.

 My husband and I live in San Diego, not far from Mexico.
 Like most San Diegans who grew up here, we adore Mexican food.
 You name it.
 Tacos, tostadas, guacamole, tamales, tortillas, chile rellenos, burritos, quesadillas, frijoles.
 We could eat it practically every day.